iredmail/dockerized/README.md

 Create config file used to store your custom settings:

 ```
-touch env.custom
+touch iredmail.conf
 ```

-Check default settings in file `env.defaults`, if there's any setting you want to change, please write the parameter in file `env.custom` with proper value.
+Check default settings in file `env.defaults`, if there's any setting you want to change, please write the parameter in file `iredmail.conf` with proper value.

 For example, MySQL root password is set to `secret` in env file `env.defaults`: